profeclipse/fterm.nvim/README.md

 A floating terminal window plugin for [NeoVim](https://github.com/neovim/neovim).

+**NOTE:** This plugin is experimental.
+It may cause weird behavior.

 # Installation

 Install the plugin with your preferred package manager, such as [folke/lazy.nvim](https://github.com/folke/lazy.nvim):